mynkq7/Cybersecurity-Knowledge-Base/Steganography/Concepts.md

-**Steganography** is the art of hiding sensitive information inside any medium — such as audio, images, or video.
+# Steganography

-It is often used by the military and intelligence agencies to share confidential information while keeping the message visible yet undetectable.
+Steganography is the art of hiding sensitive information inside any medium such as images, audio, or video.
+It is often used by military and intelligence agencies to share confidential information while keeping the message visible yet undetectable.